harenber/ptc-go/README.md

 channel using a supported PACTOR modems, though.

 The code in this repository is independently developed from Pat itself, although in close collaboration.
+Please do not bother Martin, LA5NTA, with questions concerning this driver.
+Instead, look [further down](https://github.com/harenber/ptc-go/blob/master/README.md#seeking-help).

 Author: Torsten Harenberg, DL1THM